maximofcom/book-english/README.md

 Are you able to mentally pump your muscles?
 Why do you think you can pump up listening comprehension (movement of the eardrums) and speaking (movement of the lips and tongue).

+"Real Foreign Language" is a spoken language and a video.
+If you don't see the context, you don't know exactly what is going on.
+You are supposed to guess from the book, but the book is a small part of what is happening.
+This causes the problem of what translation to choose for a foreign word from a dictionary.